OpenNews/srccon/transcripts/SRCCON2017-teachers-lounge.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Teachers’ Lounge: Talking Tips and Strategies for Effective Teaching to Groups Session facilitator(s): Lisa Waananen Jones, Amy Kovac-Ashley Day & Time: Friday, 11:45am-1pm
+# Teachers’ Lounge: Talking Tips and Strategies for Effective Teaching to Groups

+### Session facilitator(s): Lisa Waananen Jones, Amy Kovac-Ashley

+### Day & Time: Friday, 11:45am-1pm

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 AMY: Hi, everyone.
 Welcome to the teachers lounge.
 We're going to go ahead and get started.